-By default, DMAPI is turned off on SLES 10 and SLES 11 systems.
-If you want to mount CXFS filesystems on a SLES 10 or SLES 11 client-only node with the dmi mount option, you must set DMAPI\PROBE="yes" in the /etc/sysconfig/sysctl file on the node.
+SLES: Use the dmi mount option and set DMAPI_PROBE="yes" in the /etc/sysconfig/sysctl file on the node.
 Changes to the file will processed on the next reboot.

 After setting that system configuration file, you can immediately enable DMAPI for the current boot session by executing the following: